 });

-For a complete list of supported API methods, refer to the Stripe API documentation.
+For a complete list of supported API methods, see the Stripe MCP documentation.

 To add this MCP server to Claude Code, run this command in your terminal: